Diving in Phuket

 Racha Noi is a great scuba diving destination with many interesting sites.
 You can take a one day excursion or a 2 day liveaboard trip to visit here.

 Racha Yai Island - A granite island surrounded by fringing hard coral reef, it boasts several beautiful tropical beaches with protected shallow bays where the water is very often clear.
-This is the ideal year round Phuket destination at which to learn scuba diving, or refresh your skills if you haven't dived for a while.
-Divers of all levels of experience and snorkelers can visit Racha Yai as the diving is easy and gentle.
+This is the ideal year round Phuket location at which to learn scuba diving, or refresh your skills if you haven't dived for a while.
+Divers of all levels of experience and snorkelers can visit Racha Yai as the conditions are easy and gentle.
 Water depths range between 3-30 metres and the visibility is usually good although it varies as to the season.

 On the north end of the island are 2 beautiful little bays famous for their deep clear water and patches of colourful coral formations.
 Both of them gradually drop to a depth of 12 metres onto a sandy seabed, providing ample opportunities for both snorkeling and diving.